gauravtiwari/webpacker-example-app/README.md

 # Rails Webpacker

+*Note: This has some experimental features, which are supposed to be merged into webpacker Gem.
+Please follow the blog post to setup a fresh app.*

 Demo app that showcases Rails on webpack and yarn using Webpacker gem (default setup in upcoming Rails 5.1)

 * [Webpacker](https://github.com/rails/webpacker)